graphql-dotnet/graphql-dotnet/docs2/site/docs/guides/known-issues.md

 accept a `StringGraphType` argument consisting of a data url with base64 encoded data.

 ### Other

+ (todo: write brief paragraph for each item in the below list)

 * Note about two authorization models - see [issue #897](https://github.com/graphql-dotnet/graphql-dotnet/issues/897)
 * Note about descriptions inheritance - see authorization [issue #68](https://github.com/graphql-dotnet/authorization/issues/68) and [issue #74](https://github.com/graphql-dotnet/authorization/issues/74)